Greensboro Truth and Reconciliation Commission: Findings

-Johnson, the report of the commission makes clear, was never notified or warned in advance by Greensboro police of the Klan and American Nazi Party's intentions regarding the march.
-The police went so far as to purposely station all of its officers in a perimeter some five to twenty-four blocks away from the Morningside Housing Projects.
-When Officer April Wise and her colleague were at the Morningside Homes to investigate an act of domestic violence, they were intentionally called back by their superiors.
-Police in the field were effectively ordered to stay at their posts.
-They did this even when a plainclothes officer reported the approaching caravan of KKK and American Nazi Party members.
-Greensboro police officers even stayed put after the shootings, deciding to only stop the last car in the caravan.
+Johnson, the report of the commission makes clear, was never notified or warned in advance by Greensboro police of the KKK's and NSPA's intentions regarding the march.
+The police went so far as to purposely station all of its officers in a perimeter some five to twenty-four blocks away from the Morningside Homes housing projects.
+When Officer April Wise and her colleague were at Morningside Homes to investigate an act of domestic violence, they were called back by their superiors.
+Police in the field were ordered to remain at their posts.
+They did this even when a plainclothes officer reported the approaching caravan of KKK and NSPA members.
+Greensboro police officers also stayed put after the shootings, deciding to only stop the last car in the caravan.

-Immediately following the “Greensboro Massacre”, the commission's report found that the city of Greensboro took immediate and significant steps to purposely deflect critical attention and deliberately conceal critical facts from the public.
-The Greensboro Truth and Reconciliation Report underscores the “intentionality [of the Greensboro Police] to provide adequate protection and deliberately [mislead] the public in regarding what happened on November 3, 1979.”
-The report further claimed that compelling “evidence of deliberate manipulation and concealment of the facts that we can only interpret as intended to sever the Greensboro Police Department from any responsibility” existed.
-Greensboro's mayor and other city officials, the commission's report advances, went so far as to intimidate news stations to not broadcast footage of the “Greensboro Massacre.”
-"The events of November 3, 1979 and the days that followed produced “general distrust of police, the justice system, elected officials and the media.”
-The commission found that the police department had underestimated the threat posed by the KKK and the American Nazi Party, and overestimated their perceived threat of Johnson and the CWP.
+Following the shootings, the commission's report found that the city of Greensboro took immediate and significant steps to purposely deflect critical attention and conceal facts from the public.
+The Greensboro Truth and Reconciliation Report underscored the "intentionality [of the Greensboro Police] to provide adequate protection and deliberately [mislead] the public in regarding what happened on November 3, 1979."
+The report further pointed to compelling "evidence of deliberate manipulation and concealment of the facts that we can only interpret as intended to sever the Greensboro Police Department from any responsibility.
+Greensboro's mayor and other city officials, the commission's report alleged, had gone so far as to intimidate local news stations to not broadcast footage of the massacre: "The events of November 3, 1979 and the days that followed produced 'general distrust of police, the justice system, elected officials and the media.'"
+The commission found that the police department had underestimated the threat posed by the KKK and NSPA, and overestimated the perceived threat of Johnson and the CWP.